The Scenario Comparison tool allows you to compare two selected scenarios and display the differences between those two scenarios.

 If you wish to save a Selection Set based on elements that differ between the two scenarios, check the Save elements that have different values option.

-Please note, you must have different selection sets selected for each comparison result that is to be reported.
+You must have different selection sets selected for each comparison result that is to be reported.
 If you wish to reset an existing Selection Set, ensure that the Reset SS option is checked.

 Changing Report Colors:

-To alter the colors selected for each of the Compare Scenario outputs, click on the color swatch you wish to change, and a color pick dialog will appear for you to select a new color.
-Each color that is selected in this dialog will be reflected in the Data Scenario Comparison Report legend.
+To alter the colors selected for each of the Compare Scenario outputs, click on the color swatch you wish to change, and a color pick dialog box will appear for you to select a new color.
+Each color that is selected in this dialog box will be reflected in the Data Scenario Comparison Report legend.